vslee/IEXSharp/README.md

 # IEXSharp

 IEX Cloud API for C# and other .net languages.
-Supports SSE streaming
+Supports SSE streaming.

 ## Prerequisites

  This library currently targets `netstandard20`.
-Thus, it can be used with `.net framework 4.6.1`+ and `.net core 2.0`+
+Thus, it can be used with `.net framework 4.6.1`+ or `.net core 2.0`+

 ## Usage
 ![](https://github.com/vslee/iexsharp/workflows/prerelease%20NuGet/badge.svg) Prereleases are on [GH Packages](https://github.com/vslee/IEXSharp/packages).
 A new prerelease is built automatically after every commit.